-- Student Funding includes Scholarships (performance-based) and Bursaries (need-based) and Employment.
+- Student Funding includes Scholarships (performance-based), Bursaries (need-based) and Employment.

-- Competitive funding packages are pivotal to recruiting doctoral students and thesis-based master’s students.
+- Competitive funding packages are pivotal to recruiting doctoral and thesis-based master’s students.

 - Competitive funding packages require multi-year commitments that align with minimum times to completion.

-- Scholarships are important to recruit students to course-based master's programs.
+- Scholarships are essential to recruiting students to course-based master's programs.

 - Student funding provides access to programs.